preciofishbone/OmniaDocsG2/pages/copy-page/index.rst

 Copy one or more pages
 ==============================================

-You can copy a page, or a main page and all it's sub pages, anywhere within the publishing app, here's how:
+You can copy a page, or a main page and all it's sub pages, anywhere within the publishing app.
+This could be really useful if you need to create similar pages somewhere.
+Then you just need to edit the differences.
+Here's how:

 1. Edit a page.
 2. Open the navigation tree.